-The Council has a public speaking scheme which allows members of the public to ask questions relevant to a committee meeting’s agenda.
+The Council has a public speaking scheme which will allows members of the public to ask questions at Committee meetings, which are relevant to a Committee’s scope.

-The scheme applies to all meetings of the Executive and the standing committees of the Council, except the Planning Applications Committee, Employment Committee and Full Council where separate procedures apply.
+The scheme applies to all meetings of the Executive and the Standing Committees of the Council, except the Planning Applications Committee, where separate procedures apply (see here) or the Employment Committee.

 Frequently asked questions